memo-567/geogram/docs/EventBus.md

 ## WebSocket UPDATE Notifications

-In addition to the EventBus (used internally), the relay broadcasts UPDATE notifications to WebSocket clients for GUI real-time updates:
+In addition to the EventBus (used internally), the station broadcasts UPDATE notifications to WebSocket clients for GUI real-time updates:

 **Format:** `UPDATE:{callsign}/chat/{roomId}`